Dr Kara Makara Fuller

 My research focuses on understanding how students’ social interactions in educational settings influence the development of their motivation and learning.
 I received my B.S. in Psychology from James Madison University, my Ph.D. in the Combined Program in Education and Psychology from the University of Michigan, and was a postdoctoral research fellow at the University of Michigan.
 I am a Chartered Member (CPsychol) of the British Psychological Society.
 Within the School of Education at the University of Glasgow, I teach and supervise within the MSc in Psychological Studies programme, teach a number of online distance learning courses, lead the Introduction to Educational and Social Research course for PGT students, and contribute lectures to the MEduc programme.
 I am also on the University of Glasgow Aspiring Leaders Programme.

 A central question that guides my research is how social interactions in schools and universities influence motivation and learning.
 At the start of my PhD, I explored the motivational consequences of standardised testing and how this creates a culture of competition.
 This then evolved into how peer relations are an important part of the school context that impact students’ motivation.
 My PhD thesis examined the associations and predictive influence among secondary students’ academic and social goals, peer social network connections, and academic achievement (Makara, 2013; Makara & Madjar, 2015; Makara & Karabenick, 2017), and then my postdoctoral research expanded this through an examination of how first-year university students’ patterns of social interactions with others influence their academic success (Makara et al., 2015).
-In relation to social aspects of learning and motivation in schools, as an early career researcher I examined students’ social goals in educational settings (Makara, in press; Shim et al., 2017) and students’ academic help seeking from peers and teachers (Makara & Karabenick, 2013; Gonida et al., 2014).
-Currently, I have come full circle to again explore assessment through the CAMAU project (2016-2019) and examining the conceptualisation of learning progression, specifically looking at the areas of Humanities and Health and Wellbeing.
+In relation to social aspects of learning and motivation in schools, I have examined students’ social goals in educational settings (Makara, 2019; Shim et al., 2017) and students’ academic help seeking from peers and teachers (Makara & Karabenick, 2013; Gonida et al., 2014).
+Currently, I have come full circle to again explore assessment through the CAMAU project (2016-2019) and examine the conceptualisation of learning progression, specifically looking at the areas of Humanities (Hughes et al., 2020) and Health and Wellbeing.
 As a part of this recent work, I am a member of the University of Glasgow Education Assessment Network.

 My research can be characterised by four complementary strands of social aspects of motivation and learning, within the contexts of: